arambu1a/file-renamer/README.md

 # File Renamer

 This simple Python script renames all text files in a folder by appending the current date to the filenames.
-It's a small but useful project inspired from Day 1 of the "100 Days of Code: Python Bootcamp".

 ## 📁 How It Works